shakibamoshiri/bash-error-handling/README.md

 This builtin is so complicated that it deserves its own section. set allows you to change the values of shell options and set the positional parameters, or to display the names and values of shell variables.
 [4.3.1 The Set Builtin](https://www.gnu.org/software/bash/manual/bash.html#The-Set-Builtin)

-Here we are going to use this options:
+Here we are going to use these options:
  - `-e` Exit immediately on failure
  - `-u` Exit when there is an unbound variable
  - `-o` Give a option-name to set